Why Can't I Hear Waze In My Car

 Q1: Why does Waze stop talking when I get a phone call?

-A: This is normal Waze behavior.
-When a phone call comes in, Waze will pause its voice prompts to allow you to hear the call clearly.
-Once the call ends, Waze should automatically resume your navigation prompts.
-If it doesn’t, you might need to tap “Resume” on the Waze notification or restart navigation.
+This is expected behavior.
+When a call comes in, Waze pauses voice prompts so you can hear the call.
+Once the call ends, Waze automatically resumes navigation prompts.
+If it doesn’t resume, tap the Waze notification to return to the app, or restart navigation.

 Q2: Can I use Waze with my car’s built-in navigation system?